BahaaKaaki/FINANCEAI-HUB/docs/API_REFERENCE.md

 ## Authentication

 Currently, the API does not require authentication.
-In production environments, implement appropriate authentication mechanisms.
+In production environments, we need to implement appropriate authentication mechanisms.

 ## Response Format